Best Places to Visit in Holland / Noord Holland

 Delft is a quaint medieval town close to Rotterdam. about 1 hour from Amsterdam It’s well-known for being home to the Delft University of Technology, so it’s a vibrant and international university town.
-The “Delft blue pottery” is a famous from here, and many collectors flock to Delft to buy this special pottery.
-Don't miss the Nieuwe Kerk's impressive view over the city (and sizeable climb).
+The “Delft blue pottery” is famous from here, and many collectors flock to Delft to buy this special pottery as Dutch souvenir.
+Don’t miss the Nieuwe Kerk’s impressive view over the city (and sizeable climb).

 Central cities to visit in the Netherlands